 With a stunning opening sequence that culminated with a young athlete bringing the Olympic torch into an emotionally-charged hall, the night climaxed with a special trophy – the Stoller Oldham Olympic Legacy Award – struck to honour the town’s prospective 2012 Olympians.

-Since then, the annual awards have seen hundreds of local people nominated – either for their sporting endeavours or their tireless enthusiasm in an administrative capacity – the very bedrock of local sport.
+Since then, the annual awards have seen hundreds of local people nominated – either for their sporting endeavors or their tireless enthusiasm in an administrative capacity – the very bedrock of local sport.